moussmo/palavro/content/posts/history_art/the-best-and-only-louvre-museum-routes-you-need.md

 # Step 9: taking a look at the British and American paintings of the Louvre
 </a>

-Not many American and British artists have reached the notoriety of the Italians, but quite a few have left their mark and influenced many generations to come, amongst them Willian Turner, Gainsborough, and Reynolds.
+Not many American and British artists have reached the notoriety of the Italians, but quite a few have left their mark and influenced many generations to come, amongst them William Turner, Gainsborough, and Reynolds.
 The Louvre is lucky enough to have some of their art displayed in these two blood-colored dark rooms you are in: Reynolds' *Master Hare*, William Turner's *Landscape with a River and a Bay in the Background*, and Gainsborough's famous *Conversation in a Park*.

-Yet, my personal favourite of the room was done by a lesser known British artist who specialized in dramatic landscapes and fantastic compositions, John Martin.
+Yet, my personal favourite of the room was done by a lesser known British artist who specialized in dramatic landscapes and fantastic compositions: John Martin.
 His *Pandaemonium* painting never fails to send chills down my spine with its dark religious theme and its serpent-decorated frame, supposedly made by the artist himself, which adds to the overall experience.

 Cross the two rooms until you find the little *café Mollien*, where you can have some respite if needed, then walk onto *Salle Mollien* for our penultimate step.